hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/_index.md

 ## Additional resources

-The definitive book on C is _The C Programming Language_, by Brian Kernighan and Dennis Ritchie (commonly referred to by their last initials, "K&R").
+The definitive book on C is _The C Programming Language_, by Brian Kernighan and Dennis Ritchie (the book is often called "K&R" after the author's last initials).
 It's concise, well-written, and generally a model for excellent technical writing.
 The second and most recent edition was published all the way back in 1988, but C has not changed much since then, so it is still a great resource.
 It can easily be found legally (for money) or illegally (for free) online.